Inbibo/adonisfx_docs/docs/documentation/maya/ribbon.md

 > [!NOTE]
 > - The *Attachment* and *Slide On Segment* weights are normalised at each vertex.
 This normalisation is applied when a stroke is finished.
 The use of the AdonisFX painting tool is mandatory for that.
 The basics of the paint tool are explained in [the AdonisFX paint tool section](tools.md#adonisfx-paint-tool).
-> - We recommend to paint the values for the most influent attractors at the end in order to avoid the internal normalisation override them in further strokes.
+> - It is recommended to paint the values for the most influent attractors at the end in order to avoid the internal normalisation override them in further strokes.

 # Attributes

-[^1]: Soft range: higher values can be used.

 #### Solver Attributes
  - **Enable** (Boolean, True): Flag to enable or disable the deformer computation.